KD Sundang

 Durjoy-class large patrol craft of the Bangladesh Navy.
-Currently, she in service with the 11th LMS Squadron based in Sepanggar, Sabah.
+Currently, she is in service with the 11th LMS Squadron based in Sepanggar, Sabah.

 Development

 Sundang was launched on 12 July 2019 in China and commissioned on 5 March 2021 in Malaysia.
-The ceremony completed by the Commander of the Navy, Admiral Tan Sri Mohd Reza Mohd Sany by reading the letter of commission and wearing the Commanding Insignia to the Commander Khairil Sarian, which is the first Commanding Officer of the Sundang.
+The ceremony was completed by the Commander of the Navy (Admiral Tan Sri Mohd Reza Mohd Sany), by reading the letter of commission and wearing the Commanding Insignia to the Commander Khairil Sarian, which is the first Commanding Officer of the Sundang.